cohaw1/COSC_352_SPRING_2026/corey_hawkins/project08/src/README.md

 Specifically, the most common types of service requests observed near school locations were **[State the top request type, e.g., 'Pothole Repair']**, accounting for [Insert specific number or percentage] of the requests within the defined proximity.
 Following this, **[State the second top request type, e.g., 'Graffiti Removal']** was the next most frequent with [Insert specific number or percentage].
 This suggests that [Briefly interpret the finding - e.g., 'areas around schools experience a higher volume of requests related to infrastructure maintenance and general upkeep'].

+Limitations

+*   **Geocoding Accuracy:** The analysis relies on the accuracy of the `Latitude` and `Longitude` coordinates provided in both datasets.
+Inaccurate or missing coordinates for either schools or service requests could lead to misclassification or exclusion of relevant data points.

+*   **Radius Definition:** The chosen radius (0.5 miles) is an approximation.
+The actual "vicinity" of a school might be perceived differently (e.g., focusing only on the immediate block vs. a wider neighborhood).
+Furthermore, the Haversine formula calculates distance on a sphere, which is a simplification of the Earth's actual shape and doesn't account for road networks.